 Deliverance Creek, which marks Sparks’s television producing debut, will premiere as a special two-hour event on Saturday, Sept.
 13, 2014 on Lifetime.
 With an original script written by Melissa Carter and directed by Jon Amiel, Deliverance Creek stars Lauren Ambrose.
 From Nicholas Sparks Productions and Warner Horizon, Melissa Carter, Nicholas Sparks, Theresa Park and Jon Amiel serve Executive Producers.

 Sparks lives in North Carolina with his family.
 He contributes to a variety of local and national charities, and is a major contributor to the Creative Writing Program (MFA) at the University of Notre Dame, where he provides scholarships, internships, and a fellowship annually.
 Along with his wife, he founded The Epiphany School in New Bern, North Carolina.
 As a former full scholarship athlete (he still holds a track and field record at the University of Notre Dame) he also spent four years coaching track and field athletes at the local public high school.
 In 2009, the team he coached at New Bern High School set a World Junior Indoor Record in the 4 x400 meter, in New York.
 The record still stands.
+Click to watch the Runner’s World video with Nicholas.

 In 2011, Nicholas and his wife launched the Nicholas Sparks Foundation, a 501(c)(3) nonprofit committed to improving cultural and international understanding through global education experiences for students of all ages.
 Between the foundation, and the personal gifts of Nicholas and Catherine Sparks, more than $10 million dollars have been distributed to deserving charities, scholarship programs, and projects.
 Because Nicholas and Catherine Sparks cover all operational expenses of the foundation, 100% of donations are devoted to programs.